 There are over 240 species of aloe.
 However, only three or four of them have medicinal properties.
 The most potent one is aloe barbadensis.
 Native to North Africa and Spain, this plant now also grows in the hot dry regions of Asia, Europe and America.

 The healing effect of aloe results from its ability to prevent injury to epithelial tissues, and promote healing of injured tissues.
 An epithelium is a layer of cells that covers the body.
 Our largest epithelium is the skin, and one of the main applications of aloe vera is to soothe a variety of skin ailments such as mild cuts, insect stings, bruises, poison ivy and eczema.
 It also has antibacterial and antifungal qualities, and increases blood flow to wounded areas.
 In addition, aloe vera stimulates fibroblasts, the skin cells responsible for wound healing and the manufacture of collagen, the protein that controls the aging process of the skin and wrinkling.
 The skin absorbs aloe vera up to four times faster than water; it appears to help the pores of the skin open and receive the moisture and nutrients of the plant.

-Due to its soothing and cooling qualities, Maharishi Ayurveda recommends aloe vera for a number of skin conditions:
+Due to its soothing and cooling qualities, Maharishi Ayurveda recommends aloe vera, especially to balance Pitta dosha and a number of skin concerns:

 - Light burns and wounds: Cut off an aloe leaf and apply the gel several times a day.

 - Mild sunburn: Mix 70% aloe vera gel and 30% bentonite clay.
 Apply paste on affected areas and wash it off after 15 minutes.

 (It is advisable to consult a health professional in the event of any injury.)